svogler/kostal-plenticore-dashboard/README.md

 All is run on a Raspberry 3b+

 Data are retrieved via Telegraf / Modbus and stored in InfluxDB.
 Grafana is used for visualization.
 Docker is used as container for Telegraf.
-Grafana is not part of the Docker config (in my case installed locally)
+JSON for the Grafana dashboard is part of the repo, Grafana itself is not part of the Docker container (in my case Grafana is installed locally)

-## Example
+## Screenshot

 ![Dashboard Example](/doc/dashboard_example.jpg)